nikhilanathani/Classroom-Bot/Results.md

 ---
 **THREATS TO VALIDITY**

  - Given the limited number of test subjects, the results are not very conclusive.
-A large number of subjects would need to be surveyed in order to identify the viability of the bot. <br />
+A large number of subjects would need to be surveyed in order to identify the viability of the bot.

  - There is a high chance that the reported responses from participants may not have been timed accurately during which the experiment was conducted.

 ---